JamieS56/Milestone-Project-2/README.md

 ## What is Speed Dots

 Speed dots is a game that tests the users reaction speed, on the screen you will see a number of dots that when you start the game will start individually shrinking.
-It is the users task to click on the dots before they dissapear to get as high a score as possible.
+It is the users task to click on the dots before they disappear to get as high a score as possible.
 The faster you click on the dots the higher the score you get.
 Speed Dots is meant to be simplistic and accessible to everyone

 ---
 ## UX
 ### Target Audience

-The target audience is young kids, mainly 6 - 15 year olds, but anyone can play.
-I think this is a good target audience because kids are more likley to be playing games and have more free time.
-Overall Speed dots is for people who want to have fun and test there reaction speed.
+The target audience is young children, mainly 6 - 15 year olds, but anyone can play.
+I think this is a good target audience because children are more likely to be playing games and have more free time.
+Overall Speed dots is for people who want to have fun and test their reaction speed.

 ### Goals